TianCater/Time_Series_Econometrics_Project/README.md

     the economic dynamics of the model, and test further hypothesized restrictions.

-## Step 1: Select the specification of the deterministic component.
+## 1. Select the specification of the deterministic component.

-## Pre-test the variables to conclude that they are (or may be) *I*(1)
+## 2. Pre-test the variables to conclude that they are (or may be) *I*(1)

-### Augmented Dickey-Fuller (ADF) test for unit roots
+### 2.1.Augmented Dickey-Fuller (ADF) test for unit roots

-### Augmented Dickey-Fuller (ADF) test for order of integration
+### 2.2.Augmented Dickey-Fuller (ADF) test for order of integration

-## Estimate the unrestricted VAR in levels and check the adequacy of the model specification.
+## 3. Estimate the unrestricted VAR in levels and check the adequacy of the model specification.

-### Determine the order of lag
+### 3.1.Determine the order of lag

-### Check the model specification adequacy of the estimated unrestricted VAR in levels
+### 3.2.Check the model specification adequacy of the estimated unrestricted VAR in levels

 A critical point is to test that errors are white noise.
 The Johansen Method is a ML method, i.e. limiting distributions are derived assuming